oliv5/cmUpdater/README.md

 Make sure you meet all requirements and then replace my device-information in the cmupdater.sh file with yours, set all options to your liking and then run the file via the terminal

-#Changelog

-v0.1:

--Initial release

-v0.2:

--Added function to check if update-files are already present in the specified directory

--Implemented MD5 checksums for the updates

-v0.3:

--Added restore-option for backups

--Completely changed the way functions are called (used to be a chain where all functions called other functions, now it's a menu).
- This also allows for much simpler implementation of new features and changes in the future.

--Deleted the cmDownloader-project and implemented all features into this one

-v0.4

--Added function to remove old updates due to them piling up over time if not removed manually.

-v0.41

--Functions are now only called if your device is properly connected for faster launching of the script

--Added some more comments

 # -

 Obligatory "I'm not responsible if you fry your device".
 I have tested this thoroughly with various different devices (victara, condor, m7) and have implemented many failsafe-functions, but there can still be problems I'm not aware of, even if it seems unlikely.